ddnomad/assets/README.md

 # assets
-dd's repository of assets that should be directly linkable for /reasons/
+dd's repository of assets, software and other artefacts that should be directly linkable